andrew-aj/Chess-History-Finder/README.md

 For chess piece assets, we modified the pieces from this open source chess asset pack: https://opengameart.org/content/chess-pieces-and-board-squares

-The font used for outputting moves in the gui is Times Newer Roman, and open source font: https://timesnewerroman.com/
+The font used for outputting moves in the gui is Times Newer Roman, an open source font: https://timesnewerroman.com/

 This free to use flag icon was used for the castling rights buttons: